Denard Robinson: Nickname

 After 25 years coaching, if the kid can throw it 90 yards in the air and is accurate and the kid can run as fast as he does ... as long as he feels comfortable, not lacing his shoes, fine with me.
 The kid's been doing it all his life, why mess with it?

 At the college level, his coaches at the University of Michigan also accepted Robinson's practice.
 After learning that Robinson could run the 100 meters in 10.4 seconds with his shoes untied, Michigan quarterbacks coach Rod Smith called it "the damnedest thing I've ever seen" and added, "Anybody that runs that fast I'm not going to tell him how to tie his shoes."
-Robinson wears Adidas Reggie2 Superfly shoes with Velcro straps to secure them to his feet.
+Robinson wore Adidas Reggie2 Superfly shoes with Velcro straps to secure them to his feet.